Welcome to today's edition of the Rush 24-7 podcast.

 They should not seek an unconditional retreat that the majority does not support.

-And this makes the point that I have been making all over if the Democrats had the votes, if they were if if the American people were indeed in a in a majority basis, ready to pull out of Iraq now, as the Democrats claim their November election mandate is, then there wouldn't be any debate.
+And this makes the point that I have been making all of if the Democrats had the votes, if the American people were indeed in a majority basis ready to pull out of Iraq now, as the Democrats claim their November election mandate is, then there wouldn't be any debate.

 These Democrats in the House would have no trouble securing the votes and probably a decent number of Republicans to go along with them.